Blockhouse Bay Christian Kindergarten was opened in 1996 as a community service of Blockhouse Bay Community Church.

 Full days from 9.00 to 3.30 pm

 Children between the ages of 2 and 5 are welcome.
-Children aged 2 are free.
+We have limited free spaces for children who are under 3.
 We offer 20 free ECE hours for children aged 3 to 5, with a specialised transition to school program.
 W.I.N.Z childcare subsidy available.

 As part of our commitment to quality learning, we: